 TrialSim puts you in a realistic courtroom simulation — scored on the PRESENCE framework, the professional standard judges and supervising attorneys use to evaluate real advocacy.
 Log the reps before the pressure hits.

 Step into realistic courtroom simulations across all six phases.
-From voir dire to closing arguments — each one designed to expose exactly where your advocacy breaks down.
+From opening statements to appellate advocacy — each one designed to expose exactly where your advocacy breaks down.

 Every simulation scores you across eight professional dimensions.
 Not vague feedback — a structured breakdown of exactly where you performed and where you didn't.